 The demand for social skills and strategic understanding

 Analysts and data scientists attract a certain type of person, the same kinds of people who are attracted to computer science and mathematics, and who are in short supply across all industries.

-At risk of stereotyping, it has to be admitted that all too often this particular analytical skill set is associated with weaker of social skills and an inability to ‘zoom out’ and see the bigger picture.
+At risk of stereotyping, it must be admitted that all too often this particular analytical skill set is associated with weaker of social skills.
+For example, an inability to ‘zoom out’ and see the bigger picture.
 Many of us who have worked with statistical analysts are familiar with the experience of trying to get the analysis out the technical details and into actual implications and inferences.
-This is the problem of the big ‘so what’ that plagues so much analysis where despite many hours of work the question is still, ‘yes but what does this mean, what we should do differently ?’.
+This is the problem of the big ‘so what’ that plagues so much analysis.
+Despite many hours of work the question is still, ‘yes but what does this mean, what we should do differently?’.

 A strategic view is also important, to understand the context of analysis.
-Strategic consultants often succeed where analysts fail because they approach problems from the top down and not the bottom up, meaning they start with the big questions that the organisation needs to answer and bend the analysis to that.
-The risk is they go too far in the direction of over claiming on the basis of weak data.
+Strategic consultants often succeed where analysts fail because they approach problems from the top down and not the bottom up.
+They start with the big questions that the organisation needs to answer and bend the analysis to that.
+The risk is they go too far in the direction of over claiming based on weak data.

 The data never speaks for itself

 Somebody has to make the conceptual jump from analysis to implications, and then the organisation has to be ready to take action.
 The successful analyst has to be able apply themselves to the questions that the organisation needs to answer and make strong recommendations when the price of inaction appears greater.
 This means creating data stories, and communicating results, which requires much more than technical analytic abilities.
 For it to work, decision makers in the organisation need to do their part.
 Be ready to listen to what analysis is telling them and put preconceived notions and internal politics aside.